Dynamic Network Control for Confidential Multi-hop Communications: Multihop Network Control with Confidentiality

 where $B,\epsilon_1,\epsilon_2$ are positive constants, $U^*$ is the optimal aggregate utility, i.e., the solution of (\ref{objective_func_fixed}-\ref{secrecy_const_fixed}), and $\bar{U}$ is the maximum possible instantaneous aggregate utility. \end{theorem}

-The proof of Theorem \ref{thm:optimalcontrol-1} is given in Appendix~\ref{proof:optimalcontrol-1}.
+The proof of Theorem \ref{thm:optimalcontrol-1} is given in Appendix \ref{proof:optimalcontrol-1}.
 This theorem shows that it is possible to get arbitrarily close to the optimal utility by choosing $H$ sufficiently large at the expense of proportionally increased average queue sizes.
+However, since all queues remain bounded, the destination is receiving packets at the rate as they are injected at the source as $N_s\to \infty$.

-{\bf Discussion:} Before we finalize the section, we would like to note that, in this problem we considered a given confidentiality encoding rate.
-The nature of the problem did not allow us to further maximize over $R_s$ and $R_s^{priv}$, since we encode information over infinitely many blocks.
-Consequently, encoding needs to be done at the beginning of the entire session and data that is injected into the source queues are already confidentiality-encoded at the given rates.
-Hence, the confidentiality encoding rate cannot be changed dynamically during the session, as a response to the network state information observed.
-However, clearly the maximum accumulated utility is a function of the rate pair $R_s,\ R_s^{priv}$.
-One can ask the question, for which set of pairs, is the sum utility maximized?
-In Section~\ref{sec:num_results}, we numerically evaluate the best rate selection and provide the associated performance as an upper bound for our scheme.
+To finalize this section, we note that, while we count on the secrecy encoding rates to lie in the region specified in Theorem~\ref{lemma1}, we do not claim any rate in that region is satisfied by our scheme.
+In fact, we do not specify the set of achievable rates for our problem.
+However, we show that, our scheme achieves the maximum achievable region of end-to-end rates.
+The main significance of the algorithm presented in this section is that, it can be considered as a benchmark against which all other algorithms developed with one or more of the assumptions A1.-A3. relaxed can be compared.